benrr101/node-taglib-sharp/docs/enums/asfobjectdatatype.md

 # Enumeration: AsfObjectDataType

-Indicates the type of data stored in a <see cref="ContentDescriptor" /> or <see cref="MetadataDescriptor" /> object.
+Indicates the type of data stored in a {@link ContentDescriptor} or {@link MetadataDescriptor} object.

 ## Table of contents